Lelano/plants-love-rust/firmware/README.md

 pwsh -File .\deploy.ps1 -BuildLocal -Run -Features gpio
 ```

+UI
+- The firmware provides a terminal UI.
+Run it in a terminal on the Pi.

 1) Build on the Raspberry Pi (recommended)

 - On the Pi (Raspberry Pi OS), install Rust and build: